BirthdayResearch/oss-governance-bot/README.md

 This project is created to fully utilize the GitHub generous open source policy.
 It runs on GitHub Actions workflow hooks and deeply integrate with many GitHub offerings.
-In addition to providing a chat-bot experience when contributor interact with your project, `oss-governance` also provide automation in the form of policy enforcement.
+In addition to providing a chat-bot experience when contributor interact with your project, `oss-governance-bot` also provide automation in the form of policy enforcement.
 Community contributors can trigger chat-ops via /slash style commands.

-## What can OSS Governance do for you?
+## What can OSS Governance Bot do for you?

 * Speed up issue triaging with automated chat-bot and chat-ops operations.
 * Increased code review agility by moving quality control hierarchy from requirements to educational steps.